 - 1. Click your username link, next to the Logoff link in the upper right corner of Power IQ. - 2.
 Click Manage Event Notifications. - 3.
 Click "Add a filter." - 4.
 Select the Enable this Filter checkbox. - 5.
-Select the Severity levels of the events for which you want Power IQ to send email notifications: Critical, Warning, and Informational. - Select the Sources of the events for which you want Power IQ to send email notifications: Outlet, Inlet, Circuit Breaker, Environmental Sensors, and PDU Connectivity.
-Power IQ generates PDU connectivity events when connectivity is lost or restored with a PDU. - Select "Send notifications for all PDUs" to receive email notifications for all PDUs that meet the Severity level and Source criteria selected.
+Select the Severity levels of the events for which you want Power IQ to send email notifications: Critical, Warning, and Informational. - Select the Sources of the events for which you want Power IQ to send email notifications: Outlet, Inlet, Circuit Breaker, Environmental Sensors, PDU Connectivity, Rack, and Internal Power IQ Services. - Power IQ generates PDU connectivity events when connectivity is lost or restored with a PDU. - Rack sources is for rack capacity threshold events. - Power IQ Internal services is for Enterprise Power IQ extraction failure events. - 7.
+Select "Send notifications for all PDUs" to receive email notifications for all PDUs that meet the Severity level and Source criteria selected.